Accelerated Gradient Methods for Nonconvex Optimization: Escape Trajectories From Strict Saddle Points and Convergence to Local Minima: Numerical results

 The results of the simulations are reported in Figure~\ref{fig11} for the step size of $h = 0.1/L$ and in Figure~\ref{fig12} for the step size of $h = 0.01/L$, with $L$ being the largest eigenvalue of $ \nabla^2 f(\mathbf{\x^*})$.
 Note that each subplot in both of the figures corresponds to different random $\a_j$'s.
 It is evident from the two figures that, as suggested by the theoretical developments in this paper, a larger momentum results in a faster escape from the strict saddle neighborhood even if we have a small step size $h$.
 More importantly, Figure \ref{fig12}$(b)$ and Figure \ref{fig11a} corroborate our findings that larger momentum assists in faster saddle escape even under very small initial unstable subspace projections.
 In particular Figure \ref{fig11a} simulates the momentum scheme \eqref{ds1} with parameters $\beta_k = \frac{rk}{(k+3-r)}$ for $r \in [0,3)$ which is slightly different from the scheme \eqref{familyof momentum}.
 Though this choice of $\beta_k$ does not offer convergence guarantees from Theorem \ref{thmlipschitzrate} when $r>1$ yet it escapes strict saddle neighborhoods remarkably fast.

-\begin{rema} It should be noted that the definition of projection used in this section is in contrast to the one used while defining exit time from \eqref{exitimeformal}, where the projections are with respect to the augmented $2n-$dimensional dynamics of $[ \x_k - \x^*; \x_{k-1} - \x^*] $.
-However, the projection of $ \x_0 - \x^* $ on the unstable subspace of $\nabla^2 f({\x^*}) $ is equivalent to the projection of the vector $\V^{-1}[ \x_0 - \x^*; \x_{-1} - \x^*] $ on the unstable subspace of a matrix $ \D$ where $\V \Lambda \V^{-1}$ is the eigendecomposition (which exists $\probP_1-$a.s.) of $\D$ and The equivalence of these projections is proved in section \ref{equivprojsec} of Appendix \ref{local analysis appendix1}. \end{rema}
+\begin{rema} It should be noted that the definition of projection used in this section {for the numerical experiments} differs from the one used in defining the exit time in \eqref{exitimeformal}, where the projections are taken with respect to the augmented $2n$-dimensional dynamics of $[\x_k - \x^*; \x_{k-1} - \x^*]$. {The reason for working in the $n$-dimensional space is that the augmented $2n$-dimensional space is introduced primarily for analytical purposes, while our goal is to observe how the theoretical guarantees translate into escape behavior in the ambient $n$-dimensional space, where the actual iterates reside.} Nonetheless, {it can be shown that for $\beta \leq 1$}, the projection of $\x_0 - \x^*$ onto the unstable subspace of $\nabla^2 f(\x^*)$ is equivalent to the projection of the vector $\V^{-1}[\x_0 - \x^*; \x_{-1} - \x^*]$ onto the unstable subspace of a matrix $\D$, where $\V \Lambda \V^{-1}$ is the eigendecomposition (which exists $\probP_1$-a.s.) of $\D$, and

+{assuming that the matrix \( \V \), i.e., the eigenvectors of \( \D \) in the eigendecomposition \( \D = \V \Lambda \V^{-1} \), remain fixed and only the eigenvalues of \( \D \) are allowed to vary.} The equivalence of these projections {under this assumption} is proved in Section \ref{equivprojsec} of Appendix \ref{local analysis appendix1}. {We also note that in the experiments, while generating different functions by varying the ratio \( \mu/L \), the equivalence of the projections appeared to hold numerically even without assuming fixed eigenvectors.
+However, proving this more generally---when the eigenvectors of \( \mathbf{D} \) are also allowed to vary---is outside the scope of the present work.} \end{rema}